Evaluating the ROI of Moving to a Decision Engine for Risk Management

 • Additional costs: QA, DevOps, Business Analysts

-• Process: Risk analysts write business requirements, undergo reviews, then proceed to software development
+• Process: Risk analysts write business requirements, review them, then move to software development

 Challenges Faced